We give each case the time and attention it deserves, and we treat everyone who walks through our doors like family.

 The football season is almost here, meaning it’s time for another kickoff party!

 Dudley DeBosier is starting the 2016 football season with our 2nd annual LSU Kickoff Party.
-As the Official Injury Lawyers of LSU Athletics and as part of our Dudley DeBosier Does Right program, we are excited to offer this free event to the Baton Rouge community.
+As an Official Partner of LSU Athletics and as part of our Dudley DeBosier Does Right program, we are excited to offer this free event to the Baton Rouge community.

 With a new defensive coordinator, high preseason rankings, and a shot at the Heisman Trophy for star athlete Leonard Fournette, we are all especially thrilled as LSU makes another run toward a National Championship.